angular/protractor/docs/debugging.md

 ```

 This uses the [node debugger](http://nodejs.org/api/debugger.html).
 Enter
-`c` to start execution and continue after the breakpoint.
+`c` to start execution and continue after the breakpoint or enter `next` command.The next command steps to the next line in control flow.

-`browser.debugger();` is different from from node's `debugger;` statement because
+`browser.debugger();` is different from node's `debugger;` statement because
-it adds a breakpoint task asynchronous queue.
+it adds a breakpoint task asynchronously in queue.
 This means the example above will
-pause after the `get` statement has been executing.
-Using `debugger;`
+pause after the `get` statement has been executed, whereas `debugger;`
 pauses the test after the get command is scheduled but has not yet
 been executed.